Krarilotus/Maplayouter/README.md

 # Maplayouter

+## Requirements:

+Python 3.10 or above
+Packages: networkx and numpy

+## What's it about?

 Creating generic map layouts for grid based maps to train AI FPS agents

 We want to create a dungeon floor plan